rightsignature/rightsignature-api/README.md

      Ex. ['sent_from_api', {"user_id" => "32"}]
  * callback_url: A URI encoded URL that specifies the location for API to POST a callback notification to when the document has been created and signed.
      Ex. "http://yoursite/callback"
+ * use_merge_field_ids: Using merge field ids instead of merge field name for merge_fields. true or false.

 #####Template Prepacking
 For cloning a Template before sending it.